likitha-shankar/Linux-Security-Agent/PRESENTATION_SCRIPT.md

 > "Good [morning/afternoon] everyone.
 Thank you for being here today.
 >
-> My name is Likitha Shankar, and I'm excited to present my Master's degree research project: **A Linux Security Agent with eBPF-Based Syscall Monitoring and Machine Learning Anomaly Detection**.
+> My name is Likitha Shankar, and I'm excited to present my Master's degree research project: **A Linux Security Agent with real time Syscall Monitoring and Machine Learning Anomaly Detection**.
 >
 > What you're seeing on screen is the comprehensive project report that documents this entire research effort.
 Over the next 15 to 20 minutes, I'll walk you through the technical architecture using this report as a visual guide, demonstrate a live detection system, and share the research results that validate this approach.
 >